Havmaagen/Apple-counting/README.md

-A project in computer vision: "Object counting and image segmentation: the case study of the MinneApple dataset"
+Computer vision project "Object counting and image segmentation: the case study of the MinneApple dataset"